Gen-lang/Gen/doc/builtin_functions.md

 # Gen built-in functions

+I will add more built-in functions, but if you want something that's not listed here, please open an issue or contribute.

 | Name | Description | Example |
 |------| ----------- | ------- |
 | println | Print out the given value with a new line at the end | `println("Hello World")`